Career and Technical Education

 Other Info: DCHS and HHS only

 Description: Students will continue building on the concepts, knowledge and skills developed in Child Development I & II which includes evaluating the influence of families, educators and society on a child's early development.
 The focus of this class will be on children in early childhood education which includes children from birth to kindergarten.
 Students will study lesson design, learning styles, and services/ programs available for children.
 Students will continue developing techniques to enhance a child’s development in music, art, math, science, nutrition, language, and social development.
-Students will plan, prepare, and present developmentally appropriate activities in the previously discussed areas.
+Students will plan, prepare, and present developmentally appropriate activities.
 Students will continue utilizing observation and child guidance techniques through the lab experience.
 This course rmay include field base work at local elementary schools, daycares, or preschools.

-Fashion and Apparel I (FCS7854)
+• Fashion and Apparel I (FCS7854)

 Grade: 9, 10, 11, 12